radiantearth/stac-spec/best-practices.md

-# STAC Catalog Best Practices
+# STAC Best Practices

-This document makes a number of recommendations for creating real world SpatioTemporal Asset [Catalogs](catalog-spec.md).
+This document makes a number of recommendations for creating real world SpatioTemporal Asset Catalogs.
 None of them are required to meet the core specification, but following these practices will make life easier for client tooling and for users.
 They come about from practical experience of implementors, and introduce a bit more 'constraint' for those who are creating new catalogs or new tools to work with STAC.